May 22, 2026, 2:26 pm | Read time: 2 minutes

 - Then cover the molehill with soil again.

-- Repeat this process at various mounds and at regular intervals.
+- Repeat this process with the various mounds at regular intervals.